MasterJazz/COSC2030/final/instructions.md

 Before attempting to code the problem, you should first model it entirely in pseudocode:

-	Ask user to enter the salesperson’s monthly sales.
+	Ask user to enter the salespersonâ€™s monthly sales.
 	Store input in sales.
-	Ask user to enter the salesperson’s amount of advanced pay.
+	Ask user to enter the salespersonâ€™s amount of advanced pay.
 	Store input in advance.
 	If sales is less than $10,000
 		rate is 5%.